portugueslab/stytra/README.rst

     pip install stytra

-You can verify the installation by running one of the examples in stytra example folder.
+You can verify the installation by running one of the examples in stytra examples folder.
 To run a simple looming stimulus experiment, you can type::

     python -m stytra.examples.looming_exp